U.S. export requirements

-U.S. Customs and Border Protection (CBP) require notification of all self-propelled vehicles being permanently exported from the United States.
-You must provide CBP with your vehicle title documents, registration and sales receipts.
+U.S. Census and U.S. Customs and Border Protection (CBP) require notification a minimum of 72 hours notice prior to export of all self-propelled vehicles being permanently exported from the United States.

-CBP regulations state that at land border points:
+CBP regulations require the following at U.S. border points:

-CBP recommends that you contact the customs office where you plan to cross, directly, to verify the documentation required and their hours of operation.
+CBP recommends that you contact the U.S. customs office where you plan to cross into Canada to verify the documentation required and their hours of operation.

-For more information, visit U.S. Customs and Border Protection (CBP).
+For more information, visit U.S. Census and U.S. Customs and Border Protection (CBP).